0xdea/oneiromancer/README.md

 * Cross-platform support for the fine-tuned LLM [aidapal](https://huggingface.co/AverageBusinessUser/aidapal) based on `mistral-7b-instruct`.
 * Easy integration with the pseudo-code extractor [haruspex](https://github.com/0xdea/haruspex) and popular IDEs.
-* Code description, recommended function name, and variable renaming suggestions are printed to the terminal.
+* Code description, recommended function name, and variable renaming suggestions are printed on the terminal.
 * Improved pseudo-code of each analyzed function is saved in a separate file for easy inspection.
 * External crates can invoke `analyze_code` or `analyze_file` to analyze pseudo-code and then process analysis results.